 Personal safety and security concerns like street crime and terrorism exist all around the world, including in the United States.
-Whatever your destination, it is important that you are vigilant and take precautions to help protect yourself while on your study away program.
+Whatever your destination, it is important that you are vigilant and take precautions to help protect yourself while on your Duke Immerse program.
 Here are a few best practices to follow:

 - Try to fit in.
 Do what you can to blend into your surroundings.
 While “safety in numbers” can be a good rule to follow, traveling as an identifiable group of American students might attract unwanted attention.
 Try to act like the locals as much as possible.
 Whenever possible, speak in the local language, and memorize helpful words and phrases in that language.
 Dress inconspicuously, and avoid flashing expensive devices, money, jewelry, and other valuables in public.
 Avoid displaying conspicuous American logos/brands on your belongings and clothing.

 - Make sure you understand the basic layout and orientation of your host city/town.
 Know which areas and neighborhoods to avoid, especially at night.
 If you aren’t sure, ask program staff or trusted local sources for guidance.

 - Be cautious and alert.
 Practice heightened situational awareness when out in public.
 Immediately report any suspicious activities or people to local authorities.
 Be wary of sharing personal information with strangers, e.g., don’t share where you live or your class schedule.
 Don’t accept food or drinks from people you don’t know, and keep a watch on your (and your friends’) drinks.
 Avoid impairing your judgment due to excessive consumption of alcohol.